EfrenDaMo/CLI.Queue/README.md

 You will need will need the clang compiler and Make.

-I personally run Arch so the following commands will be related to Arch, make sure to find the correct ones for your OS.
+I personally use Arch so the following commands will be related to Arch, make sure to find the correct ones for your OS.

 Make: